Valley News Dispatch

 “Having this, we’re able to network and collaborate more.”

-The event grew by three school districts and about 45 students from last year, Johns said.
+Johns said the event grew by three school districts and about 45 students from last year.

 “It’s important,” she said.
 “A lot of the kids don’t have the opportunity to go to their regular school prom, and with this, everybody’s kind of the same.”

-The prom’s theme was “Under the Sea,” and was complete with snacks, breakfast, lunch, Matt Roberts as DJ, and Valley yearbook staff taking photos.
+The prom’s theme was “Under the Sea.”
+It was complete with snacks, breakfast, lunch, Matt Roberts as DJ, and the Valley High yearbook staff taking photos.
 A video production class at Valley was working to create a video montage of the event.

 The talk of the prom was a 1,400-balloon orange-and-white octopus display made by Johns’ cousin, Mitch Claypoole of Erie.
 That was surprising to see, said Burrell student Alexis Teeple, who enjoyed showing off her dance moves.